sarielhp/catalyst/README.md

    Create a script/program (say named) ALG.
 The program be run from the command line with the following interface:

->   ALG  work_dir/ [success_file_name]
+   >   ./ALG  work_dir/ [success_file_name]

-   The [success_file_name] should be created by the end of ALG execution only if it was successful - it is a good idea if the file would contain the command line the program was called on, so that one can identify which copy of the program/directory contains the computed data of the successful fun.
+   The [success_file_name] should be created by the end of ALG execution only if the run was successful - it is a good idea if this text file contains the command line the program was called on, so that one can identify which copy of the program/directory contains the computed data of the successful fun.

-3. Its a good idea to create script that starts catalyst.
+2. Its a good idea to create script that starts catalyst.
 An example is provided in the script "scripts/run_it".
 It call catalyst, as follows;